-We are excited to know that you are thinking about starting a UNICEF UNITE Club in your school!
-It is UNICEF USA's goal to empower youth in the United States with the resources and skills to be effective global citizens.
-We encourage youth to think globally and act locally with and for the world's most vulnerable children.
+I am excited to know that you are thinking about starting a UNICEF Club in your school!
+It is UNICEF USA's goal to empower American youth with the resources and skills to be effective global citizens - thinking globally and acting locally for the world's most vulnerable children.